 Low cost surface mount stencils can be obtained from a variety of different websites (including Botech), for this example we've purchased our one from www.smtstencil.co.uk

 We've purchased a batch of PCBs from Botech to try out a new design, this is mostly using 0805 sized parts to aid hand assembly which is fine as we've plenty of space here.

 We'll start by pasting up the PCB using the stencil and a handy credit card sized piece of plastic used to draw the paste through the stencil to ensure the entire area is covered.

 Now comes the time consuming part of laying all the parts out onto the PCB, note that the positioning doesn't need to be critical as the parts will self align due to the surface tension of the solder once the solder paste reflows (it's pretty neat stuff to watch happening)

-Now time for the fun part, find yourself a well ventilated area free from pets or small children, the equipment gets HOT so take care to avoid burns.
+Now time for the fun part, find yourself a well ventilated area, the equipment gets HOT so take care to avoid burns.
 I've set the hot air gun to 270 deg C with an air flow of 3 and no attached nozel, you may need to experiment a bit with the settings to get one that works best for you.

 Here's the finished part, now all we need to do is add the PTH pin headers to the bottom and it's ready for testing!